drznr/fake-data-generator/README.md

 # JSON FAKER

-This app alows you to create demo dat and download it to your machine in JSON format :)
+This app allows you to create your custom demo data and download it to your machine in JSON format :)